 The origin of cornbread is as old as corn itself.
-In America, we’ve known about and eaten cornbread since arrival of the Europeans.
-The native Americans leaned early on how to dry and grind corn into meal, which is the main ingredient in cornbread.
+In America, we’ve known about and eaten cornbread since the arrival of the Europeans.
+The native Americans learned early on how to dry and grind corn into meals, which is the main ingredient in cornbread.

 WW Freestyle SmartPoints 7-Blue

 WW SmartPoints 7-Green